-The digital twin is an industrial control and automation system concept that is widely used in various industries.
-It is gaining traction in the maritime industry, which has become largely focused on software-driven automation and control systems.
+The digital twin, a pivotal concept in industrial control and automation systems, is making significant strides across industries, with a notable impact in the maritime sector.
 Given the prevalence of digital twin technology, individuals with the right skills are in hot demand.

-Digital twins are not a new idea.
-It is a digital representation of a physical object or system.
-The object being studied for example, a vessel, is outfitted with various sensors related to vital areas of functionality.
-These sensors monitor and capture data about different aspects of the physical object’s performance, such as energy output, temperature, weather conditions and more.
-This data is then relayed to a processing system and applied to the digital copy.
+Digital twin shipping and vessel concepts, although not novel, serve as digital replicas of physical objects or systems.
+The object being studied, for example, a vessel, is outfitted with various sensors related to vital areas of functionality.
+These sensors monitor and capture data about different aspects of the physical object’s performance, such as energy output, temperature, weather conditions, etc. This data is then relayed to a processing system and applied to the digital copy.

-In short, creating a digital twin can allow the enhancement of strategic technology trends, prevent costly failures in physical objects and also, by using advanced analytical, monitoring and predictive capabilities, test processes and services.
+In short, creating a digital twin can allow the enhancement of strategic technology trends and prevent costly failures in physical objects by using advanced analytical, monitoring, and predictive capabilities, test processes, and services.

 Better vessel design and operation